volcengine/verl/docs/advance/rollout_corr.md

 **Theory:** PPO applied to off-policy data by using π_rollout as the PPO anchor (bypass mode).

-**Applicable scenarios:**
-- Training is slow and computational efficiency is priority
-- Memory is constrained
-- Rollout policy is close to old policy (e.g., recent checkpoint)

 **Configuration:**
 ```python
 config = RolloutCorrectionConfig.ppo_is_bypass(threshold=2.0)